 If your hospitality business has been up and running for more than a year or two, you probably use multiple platforms.
 Being able to integrate your email list, accounting software, and lead capture tools is a boon for productivity.

 Carefully evaluate the type and amount of integrations your preferred hospitality software offers.
-Can they connect to the email service provider you use?
-What about HR platforms and restaurant accounting software?
+Can they connect to the email service provider you use, whether that's an eCommerce email marketing platform or another one?
+What about HR platforms and other restaurant technology, like restaurant accounting software?
 Take your time with this, as it’s a key part of your decision.